Having limited choices in something can be frustrating.

 All these sensitive details are encrypted using the latest AES 256-bit and PBKDF2 SHA-256 to make sure no one can decode them.

-LastPass also features a responsive and accurate auto-fill function that helps you auto-login to all your online accounts.
+LastPass also features a responsive and accurate auto-fill function that helps you auto-login to all your online accounts on all devices.

 And I’m also quite impressed by the audit report of the software that not only evaluates your vault but also scans the master password.